schollz/pikocore/README.md

 # pikocore

 pikocore is a hackable, open-source, lo-fi music mangler based on the Raspberry Pi Pico.

 read more here: https://pikocore.com

 ## usage

 ### prerequisites

 First install Go and then install pre-reqs:

 ```
-make preqreqs
+make prereqs
 ```

 This will install `clang-format`, `cmake`, the pico toolchain, `gcc`, `python`, and other useful packages.